Official user guide of TAURI Temperature Check Tablet

 The current sensor array is 32 x 32, each sensor point measures an independent temperature that reflects to the heat map.

-Factors to consider on SETUP
+Factors to consider during setup

 The infrared camera of TAURI should be positioned perpendicular, both horizontally and vertically to the face of the individual being screened.

 The individual being screened and the external temperature reference source should be in the correct position and orientation relative to the camera for proper focal distance, depth of field and image capture.
 There should be a means of ensuring that the individual being screened is in this proper position e.g. a stool, marks on the floor.
 Consideration should be given to individuals in wheelchairs.

-thermally uniform, non-reflective in the IR spectrum, and not dark in color in the visible spectrum (closer to white than black).
+The backdrop behind the individual being screened and where TAURI is utilized should be thermally uniform, non-reflective in the IR spectrum, and not dark in color in the visible spectrum (closer to white than black).

-The operator should be positioned with a clear visual field of the individual being screened and the display TAURI.
-The operator can need to intervene to correct the individual’s position.
+The operator should be positioned with a clear visual field of the individual being screened and the display of TAURI.
+The operator may need to intervene to correct the individual’s position.
 The operator should also be positioned in such a way as to divert individuals to the secondary screening area when required.